Who Is This Credit Card Best For?

 No introductory interest rate

 - Great earnings rate on Toyota purchases: The Toyota Rewards Visa card offers one of the strongest rewards rates you can get on automobile expenses.
-If you spend $800 a year on maintenance at the dealer, for example, and $200 on repairs, you’ll earn $50 worth of rewards points.
-The older your car and the more maintenance it needs, the more you could potentially earn.
-The auto website Edmunds, for example, estimates that 2019 Toyota Camry owners will likely spend more than $1,300 on maintenance in their car’s fifth year and more than $1,100 on repairs during that same time period.
-That’s more than $230 worth of rewards points).
+The older your car and the more maintenance it needs, the more you potentially could earn.
+For example, 2019 Toyota Camry owners are expected to spend an average of more than $3,500 on maintenance in their car’s third, fourth, and fifth years combined and more than $1,100 on repairs during that same time period.
+That’s more than $230 worth of rewards points during that time period.

 - No cap on earning rewards: Unlike some no annual fee cards that offer 5% back on select purchases, the Toyota Visa card doesn’t limit how much you can earn.
-If your credit limit is high enough to let you charge thousands of dollars at a time, you could earn hundreds of dollars worth of rewards in one fell swoop.
-For example, if you put down a 10% deposit on a $24,000 car, you could earn $120 worth of rewards.
+For example, if you use your card to put down a 10% deposit on a $24,000 car, you could earn $120 worth of rewards.

-- Good earnings rate on entertainment purchases: You’ll earn 2 points for every $1 spent on a wide variety of entertainment purchases, from bowling alleys to theme parks.
-With so many qualifying purchases, those 2 points can add up fast: If you regularly spend $90 a month on cable TV and $200 a month on entertainment, you’ll rack up nearly $70 worth of points just from those purchases annually.
+- Good earnings rate on entertainment purchases: The card’s 2:1 points per dollar ratio is on par with other auto cards and popular cash-back cards.
+If you regularly spend $90 per month on cable TV and $200 per month on entertainment, you’ll rack up nearly $70 worth of points annually.

-- Good earnings rate on gas and dining purchases: If you don’t already have a card that offers a better rewards earning rate on gas or dining, this is also a good card to use for filling up your tank or dining out—particularly since the Toyota card’s dining bonus covers more purchases than many credit cards with dining bonuses do.
+- Good earnings rate on gas and dining purchases: This also is a good card to use for filling up your tank or dining out.
 In addition to restaurant spending, you’ll earn 2 points per $1 spent at bakeries, bars, and coffee shops.

 - No introductory interest rate: Perhaps the biggest downside to the Toyota Rewards Visa card is that it doesn’t offer a promotional interest rate.
 This is unfortunate since some cardholders may look to automobile cards with 0% introductory interest rates to help finance costly car repairs.

-The fact that the Toyota card doesn’t limit the number of points you can earn is also striking—and it doesn’t charge an annual fee.
+That the Toyota card doesn’t limit the number of points you can earn also is striking—and it doesn’t charge an annual fee.
 This is similar to other auto cards but rare among cash-back cards that typically cap your rewards in 5% categories.

-You don’t have to worry about losing your points as long as you keep your account in good standing: Toyota points don’t expire.
+You don’t have to worry about losing your points as long as you keep your account open and current: Toyota points don’t expire.

 Like many cards these days, the Toyota Rewards card lets you instantly lock your credit card when you misplace it and unlock it when you spot it.
-In addition, you can set up notifications to alert you whenever someone tries to use your card.
+You also can set up notifications to alert you whenever someone tries to use your card.
 It doesn’t offer any other notable security features, though.

-The Toyota card’s fees are standard for a rewards card, although Comenity Bank charges fees for making payments by phone with a representative.
+The Toyota card’s fees are standard for a rewards card, although Comenity Bank may charge a fee for making payments by phone with a representative.
 You can, however, make payments for free through its automated system.